proc7ts/context-values/README.md

 However, it is possible to update context values.
 For that a `ContextUpKey` abstract context value key implementation may be used, or `SingleContextUpKey` and `MultiContextUpKey` implementations.

-They provide the values of [AfterEvent] registrar of value receivers.
-This registrar is a function accepting a callback that will be called with actual value each time it changes.
+They provide an [AfterEvent] keeper of value.
+The receivers registered in this keeper would receive the actual value each time it changes.
 E.g. when new value source is provided in `ContextRegistry`:

 ```typescript
 import {